Michelle Charlesworth Therapy

 Speak in Confidence

-Counselling takes place in a safe space, where you can meet with someone who will listen with sensitivity and empathy – and without judgement.
+Therapy takes place in a safe space, where you can meet with someone who will listen with sensitivity and empathy – and without judgement.
 In the counselling space thoughts and feelings can be expressed freely and in confidence.

 A problem shared